schollii/pypubsub/docs/about.rst

 started it all back in early 2000's.
 The code is now hosted on github at http://github.com/schollii/pypubsub (previous to that, it was hosted on SourceForge.net, and prior to that, it was hosted in wxPython).
-Pypubsub is on the Python Package Index at http://pypi.python.org/pypi/PyPubSub.
+PyPubSub is on the Python Package Index at http://pypi.python.org/pypi/PyPubSub.

 As listed in the :ref:`label-contributing` section, contributions of any form are welcome.
 Even questions help progress the project.